SD57 Vision Statements

 The district has also welcomed many community partners to assist in creating a global Arts environment.
 Some of the partners involved currently are: Two Rivers Art Gallery, Prince George Symphony Orchestra, Theater Northwest, Northern FanCon, Art Battle Canada, and Cold Snap Music Festival.

-SD57 is committed to providing quality Early Learning experiences and opportunities for young children and their families.
+SD57 is committed to providing quality, equitable, and inclusive Early Learning experiences and opportunities for young children and their families.
 Schools, families and communities can work alongside children to provide rich learning experiences.
 SD No. 57 acknowledges children as strong, capable and full of potential and active participants in their own learning journey.

 SD57 has 15 StrongStart locations.
 StrongStart is a free school-based early learning program for children ages 0-5 and their parents/caregivers.